 Runnymede Borough Council's Housing Service will invest in its 'refuse areas' at flat blocks to promote recycling.
 This supports the corporate objective of Enhancing our Environment by reducing the amount of waste going to landfill and will limit costs to the HRA of excess general waste.
-Our environmental budget has been increased to £200,000 annually to enable expenditure on environmental improvements, such as refuse areas, parking, additional landscaping etc.
+It is proposed to increase our environmental budget to £200,000 annually to enable expenditure on environmental improvements, such as refuse areas, parking, additional landscaping etc.